DimaSmaha/dishCalorieCounter/plan.md

 - Edit Saved Dish - V
 - Create manual dish addition (+ Btn, popup) - V
 - Create removeInputBtn separate for each ingredient - V

+- TODO in the future or never, refactor